With the popularity of CBD growing by the day and research on the benefits developing rapidly, confusion remains on one question: “Is CBD oil legal?”

 Given Canada’s relaxed approach to marijuana – it legalised medical cannabis in 2001 and recreational cannabis in 2019 – it is not surprising that CBD products are widely available here.

 Just like in any other continent, it depends where you go.
-EU regulations control the sale of CBD across Europe, but each country can interpret these regulations and set their own punishments.
+EU regulations control the sale of CBD across much of Europe, but each country can interpret these regulations and set their own punishments.

 - The Netherlands